TedTschopp/tedt.org/_posts/RPG Posts/2018-11-08-Increasing-in-Rank-MCC-with-Archaic-Alliances.md

 subtitle:
 subtitle-url:
 quote:
-excerpt: "The following is an integration of rules for Gamma World's Rank Advancement\
-    \ with Mutant Crawl Classic.  \n"
+excerpt: The following is an integration of rules for Gamma World's Rank Advancement with Mutant Crawl Classic.
 source:
 source-url:
 call-to-action: